-We often only think about markets in terms of risk and return where risk is measured by the standard deviation of returns.
+We often only think in terms of market risk and return where risk is measured by the standard deviation of returns.
 It is easy to calculate and update.
 Unfortunately, the changing nature of markets makes for messy calculations and analysis.
 Assuming a normal distribution is just too simple for measuring risk.
 Investors have to be aware of skew in return distributions.
 More specifically, investors have to account for negative skew because the unexpected extra downside risk is what really hurts portfolio returns.

 Skew can be explained or models through a mixed distribution approach.
 Simply put, if you have normal price dynamics mixed with a jump process for some negative shock, you will get negative skew in the mix.
 You can think of jumps as regime shifts that have some low probability of occurring.